SandipanHaldar/AUV_summer19/python.md

 'hello' is the same as "hello".
 Strings can be output to screen using the print function.
 For example: print("hello").
 * Python does not have a character data type, a single character is simply a string with a length of 1.
+1. Get the character at position 1 (remember that the first character has the position 0)
+1. Substring.
+Get the characters from position 2 to position 5 (not included):
+1. The strip() method removes any whitespace from the beginning or the end:
+1. The len() method returns the length of a string:
+1. The lower() method returns the string in lower case:
+1. The upper() method returns the string in upper case:
+1. The replace() method replaces a string with another string:
+1. The split() method splits the string into substrings if it finds instances of the separator: